emilykjensen/old-website/_posts/2021-01-11-endurance-phd-intensive.md

 - Why are looking at tendencies helpful?
 	- Understanding your motivation helps develop resilience and lowers barriers to getting things done.
 You can set up systems that let you make less decisions about what to do.
 	- Predictability increases happiness because it decreases stress
-- If you have an addictive personaliy, you need to abstain from the things that are bad for you.
-For example, if you can't just have 2 oreos, then probabaly stay away from oreos altogether.
+- If you have an addictive personality, you need to abstain from the things that are bad for you.
+For example, if you can't just have 2 Oreos, then probably stay away from Oreos altogether.
 While I have been fortunate to not suffer from substance addiction, I do think I have an addictive personality.
 I can't do something halfway, whether that is reading books about running, trying out a new productivity system, or meal planning.
 This tends to lead to burnout and frustration.
 I can make rules to moderate, but find they feel too restrictive, or I can always rationalize why I don't need to follow the rule this time.
 To avoid this, I should identify behaviors that are harmful (at the moment I'm mostly thinking of sugar) and make a plan to avoid them.
 - We will engage in behaviors that are more convenient and avoid behaviors that are inconvenient.
 Will come back to this more when we talk about forming habits!
 - You don't have separate personal and professional personalities.
 If you are a questioner, then that tendency applies to both work and home.
 - One possible way to motivate change is a "lightening bolt".
 As a questioner, you need to keep in mind the reason this motivated you in order to keep up momentum.
 For me, this usually happens when I read an especially good book or when I get so sick of my bad habits that I want to jump start a new system of habits.